 He serves on the international advisory board of Critical Muslim (Hurst & Co.), a UK-based quarterly of ideas and issues which presents Muslim perspectives on the great debates of our times.
 Dr. Nazry has translated two literary works from Bahasa to English by Singapore’s Cultural Medallion winners — Mohamed Latiff Mohamed’s collection of short stories, Lost Nostalgia (Ethos: 2017) and Nadiputra’s play, Lorong Buang Kok: The Musical (Cokelat: 2012).

 Dr. Nazry has penned op-ed commentaries on identity, culture and education in the Malay Archipelago in Al Jazeera, The Guardian, South China Morning Post, The Straits Times and Today.
 His interviews were featured in BBC, Al Jazeera, Channel NewsAsia, TRT World, Suria, Deutsche Welle, South China Morning Post and The Straits Times.

 Selected Book Chapters

 - “Weretigers in Weretexts: Cultural Translation and Indigeneity in the Malay Archipelago”.
 Translational Politics: Contesting Race, Gender and Sexuality in Southeast Asian Literature.
 Ed.: Grace V.S.
 Chin.
-New York: Routledge, 2019 (Under review)
+New York: Routledge, 2020 (Forthcoming)